Xeon E5-2698 v3 vs Xeon Silver 4509Y

 So, is Xeon E5-2698 v3 better than Xeon Silver 4509Y?

 Yes.
-Xeon E5-2698 v3 is the better overall CPU here.
-You are getting a 4.4% average FPS lead across 50 shared CPU game tests in our data and 0.6% better PassMark, which makes it the stronger all-around choice.
+Xeon E5-2698 v3 is the better all-around CPU here.
+It gives you a 4.4% average FPS lead across 50 shared CPU game tests in our data and 0.6% better PassMark, which is enough to make it the stronger overall pick.

 Which one is better for gaming?

-If gaming is the priority, Xeon E5-2698 v3 is the better pick here.
+If gaming is the priority, Xeon E5-2698 v3 is the better pick.
 According to our tests, it delivers 4.4% more average FPS across 50 shared CPU game tests.

 Which one is better for streaming, content creation, and heavy multitasking?

-For streaming, content creation, and heavier multitasking, Xeon E5-2698 v3 is the better fit.
+For streaming, content creation, and heavier multitasking, Xeon E5-2698 v3 is the stronger fit.
 You are getting 0.6% better PassMark, backed by 16 cores and 32 threads.
-It also carries the larger cache pool with 77.8% larger total L3 cache (40 MB vs 23 MB).
+It also has the larger cache pool with 77.8% larger total L3 cache (40 MB vs 23 MB).

 Which one is the smarter buy today, not just the cheaper CPU?

-Xeon E5-2698 v3 still looks like the safer overall buy.
-Xeon E5-2698 v3 is at an unclear MSRP at unclear MSRP versus unclear MSRP, and it gives you a 4.4% average FPS lead across 50 shared CPU game tests in our data.
+Xeon E5-2698 v3 still makes the most sense overall.
+Xeon E5-2698 v3 comes in at an unclear MSRP at unclear MSRP versus unclear MSRP, and it still gives you a 4.4% average FPS lead across 50 shared CPU game tests in our data.

 Which one is more future-proof for 2026 and beyond?